jackyho522/katacoda-scenarios/new-scenario-template/step5.md

 ![bcrypt_download](./assets/bcrypt_download.PNG)

-The plugin will becomes must-use plugin in WordPress, which can also encrypt the password.
+The plugin will become must-use plugin in WordPress, which can also encrypt the password.
 ![bcrypt_verifyinstall](./assets/bcrypt_verifyinstall.PNG)

 # How does it work